-Zencare can help you to find prospective therapists.
-You can search for therapists, browse the videos of our vetted therapists and book a free phone call to help you to find the right personal fit.
+Zencare can help you to find prospective therapists that match your needs.
+You can search for therapists who take specific therapeutic approaches, browse their introductory videos, and book a free phone call to help you to find the right personal fit.

 Ask in advance

-The best way to judge how you might feel about your prospective therapist is to ask for a preliminary phone call (you can do this with our vetted Zencare therapists).
-Most therapists will be happy to oblige.
+The best way to judge how you might feel about your prospective therapist is to ask for a preliminary phone call, which you can schedule through the Zencare therapist profile.
 This gives you the opportunity to ask about:

 - Their qualifications

 - Their experience working with people of your religion